Re-Envisioning Command and Control: Re-envisioning C2

 We envision an adaptive version of iCOAs-S, iCOAs-SA, that leverages advances in interactive machine learning to integrate human feedback and large databases of shared collective knowledge into decision-making.
 Shared collective knowledge may include experience from past missions, previous COAs, after action reviews (AARs), and other relevant data, and will constantly expand as new experience is gained.
 The suite will be able to learn from virtually every interaction it has with humans; however, not all of these interactions will lead to effective, stable behaviors.
 To overcome this challenge, we envision a fundamental change in the nature of iCOAs-SA's human-machine interactions compared to that of current C2 systems.

 As introduced in the SSG Hill data wrangler role and expanded in the LTC Mostert AAR example, C2 system personnel will be responsible for guiding and teaching the iCOAs-SA to effectively adapt throughout C2.
-We believe that this guidance will be necessary for two primary reasons: first, the nature of the C2 is so complex that humans will be needed to provide inputs for the systems to learn from (e.g., demonstrations, decisions, feedback) across the multiple steps of the C2 operations process as well as within different stages of data processing, integration, and interpretation.
+We believe that this guidance will be necessary for two primary reasons: first, the nature of the C2 is so complex and human-centric (e.g., see ethical, moral, legal, political considerations) that humans will need to provide inputs for the systems to learn from (e.g., demonstrations, decisions, feedback) across the multiple steps of the C2 operations process as well as within different stages of data processing, integration, and interpretation.
 As discussed before, as the iCOAs-SA adapts, the exact nature and roles of these C2 personnel may shift; however, we propose that changing environments and mission requirements drive the need for continued human involvement across steps and stages.
+Further, we assume that when iCOS-SA is introduced in novel environments or missions, the need for human guidance will be ramped up to identify and mitigate potentially ineffective behaviors before subsiding as the system learns.
 Second, humans will be critical to control mechanisms, such as human-machine AARs emplaced by trained leaders (see LTC Mostert), that modulate at what times and from which inputs the suite adapts to ensure effective, ethical, and moral behaviors over time.
 We expect that the changing nature of the human-machine interactions will be significant enough to influence how future Soldiers are recruited, assigned positions, and trained.
+To be effective, human-guided iCOAs-SA will have to be sensitive to differences between various interacting humans (e.g., different preferences or biases), as well as sensitive to human dynamics (e.g., state changes that may influence biases or errors generally).

 In addition to enabling adaptation, the iCOAs-SA potentially has another critical capability.
 As it is built on shared collective knowledge, over time it will inherently capture the knowledge and expertise that is lost in current Soldier rotations.
 Primarily, this ensures that the lessons iCOAs-SA learns over time are not lost when future C2 system personnel rotate.
 Secondarily, this capturing of knowledge may help reduce some of the burden associated with personnel rotations, making the overall system more efficient.
 Finally, the adaptability within the suite may also enable more effective tailoring of information to C2 system personnel based on their roles, functions, and situational context.